 Petawa Creek Takes Its Toll – We leave behind a camera and a paddle!

-I should explain here my lack of decent pix to illustrate the events and scenery of each day’s paddle!
+I should explain my lack of decent pix to illustrate the events and scenery of each day’s paddle!
 I usually create my posts by choosing the pix and then writing the text.
-Some eight days into the trip, after having spent a challenging day going up Petawa Creek, the camera I used for day-time shooting – and more importantly, about 250 pix that showed the various aspects of each day’s progress – popped unnoticed out of my shirt pocket.
+Some eight days into the trip, after having spent a challenging day going up Petawa Creek, the camera I used for daytime shooting – and more importantly, about 250 pix that showed the various aspects of each day’s progress – popped unnoticed out of my shirt pocket.
 The moment I realized that it was indeed gone was the most depressing moment of the trip for me.
 I had some neat shots!
-I now realize that my $100. daytime p&s gets to take all the interesting shots while my super-duper dslr with the Zeiss lens only gets taken out of its waterproof container at the end of the day after the tent goes up.
-Unfortunately for it there is often nothing really compelling near the campsite to turn into a photo.
+I now realize that my $100. daytime p&s gets to take all the interesting photos, while my super-duper DSLR with the Zeiss lens only gets taken out of its waterproof container at the end of the day after the tent goes up.
+Unfortunately, there is often nothing compelling near the campsite to turn into a photo.

 Re: depressing moments.
-I should also mention that my brother’s moment had come a couple of hours earlier than mine as his 25-year-old Auggie Lolk paddle fell into a particularly fast-moving stretch of rapids on the very same Petawa Creek.
-If you do choose this as your next adventure, keep an eye out for his paddle as you’re going up (or down) the creek!
+My brother’s moment had come a couple of hours earlier than mine as his 25-year-old Auggie Lolk paddle fell into a particularly fast-moving stretch of rapids on the same Petawa Creek.
+If you choose this as your next adventure, watch for his paddle as you go up (or down) the creek!

 You can read about the challenging day we spent on Petawa Creek in this post – just click on the title Up Wabakimi’s Petawa Creek Without A Paddle.